dinesh-i/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image1]

-I implemented the NVIDIA architecture.
+I implemented the model based on the NVIDIA architecture and introduced regularizers to avoid overfitting.
 Images were preprocessed using a Lamda layer to normalize and cropped the top and bottom portions of the image to remove unwanted content.

 NVIDIA architecture has 5 Convolution layers where each of the layer is followed by a RELU activation layer.
 This is followed by a Flatten layer and 4 Dense layers.
 The 4th layer is to take a single output and was introduced for the purposes of this project.